“Moving money forward“ Money Forward

 The Company aims to expedite the decision-making process and clarify the responsibilities and authorities of business execution by separating the business execution functions from the management decision-making and business supervision functions of Directors.
 Executive Officers are responsible for business execution including decision-making pertaining to their duties, and promptly execute business based on the management decision-making by implementing the matters determined by the Board of Directors.

-*Please see the career summaries of Group Executive Officers and Company Executive Officers here.
+*Please see the career summaries of Executive Officers and Executive Officers here.

 Officers